inge4pres/blog/inge.4pr.es/content/resume.md

 #### 9/2018 - 6/2020  » Site Reliability Engineer
 ##### [lastminute.com](https://careers.lastminute.com/ "lastminute.com careers")
-Joined the SRE team within Platform to work more closely on the company cloud platforms both on-premise and in public clouds.
+I join the SRE team within Platform to work more closely on the company cloud platforms both on-premise and in public clouds.
 Main focus is developing software in Go to automate the platform based on Linux, containers and Kubernetes.

 #### 9/2017 - 8/2018  » DevOps Engineer